nikitalogos/birthday_reminder/README.md

 ```

 > Developer note: `make install` installs package in editable mode, so you can edit code and `birthday-reminder` will use the updated version

+#### Configure

+1. you can modify all params in file `main_config.yaml`
+2. you can also pass these params as command line arguments.
+CLI arguments have higher priority than config file.
+   1. If you want, you can specify a custom config file location with CLI argument `--config-file`
+3. However, I don't recommend to use CLI arguments, because they are not as intuitive as YAML syntax.
+4. Path to file with birthdays can't be specified in config file.
+It is always taken from positional argument.
+   1. You can create an alias in your shell config file: `alias brem="birthday-reminder upload /path/to/your/file"`
+   2. or a function: `brem() { if [[ $1 != "gshow" ]]; then birthday-reminder "$@" /path/to/your/file; else birthday-reminder "$@"; fi; }`

 #### Uninstall